jc0b/terraform-provider-jamfpro/docs/data-sources/computer.md

 page_title: "jamfpro_computer Data Source - terraform-provider-jamfpro"
 subcategory: ""
 description: |-
-  The data source jamfpro_computer allows details of a computer to be retrieved by its ID or name.
+  The data source jamfpro_computer allows details of a computer to be retrieved by its ID, name, or serial number.
 ---

 # jamfpro_computer (Data Source)

-The data source `jamfpro_computer` allows details of a computer to be retrieved by its `ID` or name.
+The data source `jamfpro_computer` allows details of a computer to be retrieved by its `ID`, name, or serial number.